rezaghasemi/ts_mini_project/README.md

 ![Forecasting](https://img.shields.io/badge/forecasting-pytorch--forecasting-green)

-A mini time series forecasting project using the classic **Sunspots** dataset from `statsmodels.datasets`.
+A mini time series forecasting project using the classic **Arilinw Passengers** dataset from `statsmodels.datasets`.
 The goal is to implement and compare different forecasting models:

 - Temporal Fusion Transformer (TFT) ✅
-- ARIMA
+- ARIMA ✅
-- DeepAR
+- SARIMA ✅

 ---